List of News and Information about magna on 4WheelsNews.com

 Five persons can be fitted in the Coupic.
 When the vehicle is in its closed state, the vehicle gets SUV-style elements and it has a soft-top roof that provides it with a silhouette similar to a coupé.
 The front and rear roof sections may be opened independently of each other because of two separate electronically operated roof modules.Read the entire article 2012 Geneva Motor Show Preview: Mila Coupe Concept by Magna Steyr

 Magna International Inc.’s quarterly earnings rose significantly as auto production surged in North America.
-In the fourth quarter, Magna’s profit increased to $312 million, compared with earnings of $224 million in the same quarter the previous year.
-For the latest quarter, the sales at North America's biggest auto parts maker increased by 13% to $7.25 billion, boosting revenue for the full-year of 2011 to $28.7 billion.
+In the fourth quarter, Magna’s profit increased to around $312 million, compared with earnings of around $224 million in the same quarter the previous year.
+For the latest quarter, the sales at North America's biggest auto parts maker increased by 13 percent to around $7.25 billion, boosting revenue for the full-year of 2011 to around $28.7 billion.

-Its vehicle production climbed 15% in North America from the same quarter the previous year.
-However, it fell 4% in Europe.
+Its vehicle production climbed 15 percent in North America from the same quarter the previous year.
+However, it fell 4 percent in Europe.
 Magna said that for 2012, it remains focused on improving its European operations and the launch of its new facilities.
-Magna predicted that this year’s sales will reach $28 billion to $29.5 billion.
+Magna predicted that this year’s sales will reach around $28 billion to around $29.5 billion.

-Its vehicle production in North American increased by 10% to 13.1 million vehicles in 2011.
-These include a 15% increase in the fourth-quarter to 3.43 million units.
-The U.S. sales of cars and light trucks rose by 10% to 12.8 million last year.
+Its vehicle production in North America increased by around 10 percent to 13.1 million vehicles in 2011.
+These include a 15 percent increase in the fourth-quarter to 3.43 million units.
+The U.S. sales of cars and light trucks rose by 10 percent to 12.8 million last year.
 Furthermore, Magna was able to raise its dividend to 27.5 cents a share from 25 cents.
 This is its first increase since February 2011.Read the entire article Magna’s fourth quarter profit increased to $312 million

 Infiniti’s entry-level model will be developed by Canadian-Austrian auto supplier Magna Steyr, company insiders say.
 Infiniti is Nissan’s premium brand.
 It’s expected that the supplier and the carmaker will finalize an assembly contract early next year for the production at Magna's factory in Graz, Austria.
 Automotive News Europe reported that the Infiniti model will be assembled on Mercedes's MFA architecture, which underpins the second-generation A- and B-class model lines.